zephyraft/mermaid-previewer/README.md

 A --> B
 ```

-Right-click on the rendered mermaid image and select "Export png" to export the png image.
+Right-click on the rendered mermaid image and select "Export SVG" to export the SVG image.

 ## Support list